hopkira/k9-chess-angular/README.md

 This directory contains the flows to control K9.
 It provides the means to flow information between the various elements of the dog and co-ordinates movement and speech.
 It also contains the definition of the dashboard to show on K9's screen.

 ## python
 This directory contains the python programs that use the Adafruit PWM Servo Driver and RoboClaw PID MotorController to make K9 move.
+A harness is included to generate sensor data to simulare collisions.
 There are also some simple scripts to interface to Watson Conversation and STT (and to K9's espeak TTS)

 Program | Description
 ---  | ---
 K9PIDController.py | RoboClaw based Motor Controller
-K9_roboclaw_init.py | Stores PID and motor settings in Roboclaw NVRAM watsonsnow.py | Uses Snowboy, STT, Conversation, TTS - a bit Alexa like :+)
+K9_roboclaw_init.py | Stores PID and motor settings in Roboclaw NVRAM node_RED_harness.py | Creates simulated LIDAR and IR sensor readings to simulate collisions watsonsnow.py | Uses Snowboy, STT, Conversation, TTS - a bit Alexa like :+)

 ## script